ffdarkpenguin/load_balancer/README.md

     docker container run --rm load_balancer <INPUT_FILE>

-To pass an input file to the container at run time use volumes:
+To pass an input file not in the image to the container at run time use volumes:

-    docker container run --rm -v PATH/TO/MY/INPUT/FILE.TXT:/app/clients.txt load_balancer
+    docker container run --rm -v /FULL/PATH/TO/MY/INPUT/FILE.TXT:/app/clients.txt load_balancer

 This will "replace" the file /app/clients.txt with your new file.
 As the file `app/clients.txt` is the default parameter for the app you dont need to inform it.